Gibson Thunderbird: Background and introduction

 The Gibson Thunderbird was introduced in 1963.
 At the time, Fender had been the leader in the electric bass market since their introduction of the Precision Bass twelve years earlier.

 The Thunderbird was designed by U.S. auto designer Raymond H. Dietrich (Chrysler, Lincoln, Checker) along with the Firebird guitar, which it resembles in design, construction, and name.

 Design and construction

 The Thunderbird bass, like the Rickenbacker 4000 series and the Firebird guitar designed concurrently, has neck-through construction: the neck wood runs the entire length of the body, with the rest of the body glued into place.
-Some cheaper Epiphone models feature a more conventional bolt-on neck construction.
+Some less expensive Epiphone models feature a more conventional bolt-on neck construction.

 The Thunderbird was Gibson's first model built in the 34-inch scale, which had been made popular by Fender.
 Previous models use the short scale of 30½ inches.

 There were originally two Thunderbird models: the Thunderbird II, with only one pickup, and the Thunderbird IV, with two pickups.
 The Thunderbird usually features bass humbuckers, colloquially referred to as "soapbars" due to their appearance.